tomatsu/squawk/README.md

 squawk
 =======
-An experimental project to customize squawk virtual machine for microcontrollers
+An experimental project to customize squawk virtual machine for microcontrollers.
+Users can write embedded application programs in Java (with CLDC API) that can run on small embedded system without RTOS.

 Highlights
 -----------